rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 	}
 ```

-and apply it to the benchmark class, it's container class (if the benchmark class is nested type) or to the benchmark's assembly:
+and apply it to the competition class, it's container class (if the competition class is a nested type) or to the competition's assembly:

 ```c#
 	// Use config for the SimplePerfTest class